gidjituser/react-native-gidjit/README.md

 ## Introduction

 * See the official [React Native website](https://facebook.github.io/react-native/docs/getting-started.html) for getting started with React Native.
-Make sure to follow the section ***"Building Projects with Native Code"***.
+Make sure to follow the section ***Building Projects with Native Code***.
 * If you used ***create-react-native-app*** with Expo as opposed to ***react-native init*** you will need to [eject]( https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md#ejecting-from-create-react-native-app) before following the next steps